ibm-cloud-docs/power-iaas/importing-boot-image.md

 2. After you click **Import image**, enter all of the required information.
 Refer to the table at the end of the page to complete the necessary fields to import a boot image.

+   Select the **Validate import with checksum file** toggle button to validate the import file against the checksum file.
+You can generate the checksum file while exporting the image files to the IBM Cloud Object Storage bucket.
+The checksum file and the import images must be placed in the same bucket.
+The checksum file name is based on the name of the imported image file and has the file extension `.sha256`.
+For more information about generating a checksum file, see [Using the Power Virtual Server user interface to capture and export a VM](/docs-draft/power-iaas?topic=power-iaas-capturing-exporting-vm#console-capture-export).

+   If you are creating your own image, you can create a checksum image and place it with your own image in the same bucket.
+One of the ways to generate the checksum image is by using the command `shasum -a 256 <filename>` or `sha256sum <filename>`.

+   Validating an import file against the checksum file might add extra time to the image import process.
+   {: note}

 3. Find your newly uploaded boot image in **Boot images**.